|

 symbols that speak most eloquently are drawn from

-the most usual earthy things: wheat and vine, water,
+the most usual Earthy things: wheat and vine, water,

 oil, touch.
 Such a sacramental theology says that